grande-dev/OpenMAUVe/README.md

 ## Video demo
 A two-parts video demo is available to provide further examples and instructions of how to use the software tool.
-[Part 1](https://github.com/grande-dev/OpenMAUVe) further motivates the development of the simulator.
+[Part 1](https://youtu.be/1FVQLE_T5QI) further motivates the development of the simulator.
-[Part 2](https://github.com/grande-dev/OpenMAUVe) illustrates how to use the software and how to run the validation models.
+[Part 2](https://youtu.be/579D06i1mTc) illustrates how to use the software and how to run the validation models.
-Links to be updated upon release.

 ## Examples of the reference frames
 <img src="https://github.com/grande-dev/OpenMAUV-test/blob/master/images/frames_rotating.gif">